 Always up for a bit of Samsung Galaxy S4 banter?
-So are we - and we've been keeping track of the best news about the next-gen smartphone for some time now.
-Now that the Galaxy S4 has been unveiled, there has never been a better time to tune into coverage and catch up on the back story, and you'll find everything there is to know about Samsung's new flagship handset below.
+So are we – and we’ve been keeping track of the best news about the smartphone for some time now.
+Now that the Galaxy S4 has been unveiled, there has never been a better time to tune into coverage and catch up on the back story, and you’ll find everything there is to know about Samsung’s handset below.
 Are you as excited about the Galaxy S4 as we are?
 Make for the comment section at the bottom of the article, where a heated and informed discussion is already underway.

 Release news and deals